Gamruss/Gamruss-Minecraft-Health-Death-Penalty-Plugin/README.md

 #### Everytime you die you will lose 2 health

-#### The plugin will announce the current number of hp when someonne dies
+#### The plugin will announce the current number of max hp when someonne dies

 #### You can't reach 0 hp